-Do you know the difference between bees, wasps and hornets?
+What’s the difference between bees, wasps and hornets?
 You may be surprised to learn that some are imposters.
-Take yellow jackets, for instance, who look like bees when in fact they are wasps.
-Wasps and hornets may seem good-for-nothing, but like bees, they all serve a purpose.
-So before you reach for the insecticide, please see below.
+Take yellow jackets, for instance, who look like bees when they’re actually wasps.
+And though wasps and hornets may seem good-for-nothing, like bees, they serve a purpose.
+So before you reach for the insecticide, see below.

-Aside from stinging ability, there are some key differences between bees, wasps and hornets.
+Indeed, there are some key differences between bees, wasps and hornets.
 Most notably, bees feed on pollen and nectar while wasps and hornets feed mainly on insects.
-Only bees produce honey.
+And only bees produce honey.

 Let’s start with bees.

-A honeybee – dense fur helps it collect more pollen
+A honeybee’s dense fur helps it collect more pollen

-Honeybees prefer to nest in colonies above ground in tree cavities, rock crevices and boxes designed expressly for them.
+Honeybees nest in colonies above ground in tree cavities, rock crevices and boxes designed specifically for them.
 They make their hives by chewing wax until it becomes soft.
 Then they form it into a honeycomb.

 Honeybees in honeycomb